wrtnlabs/autobe-examples/qwen/qwen3-next-80b-a3b-instruct/shopping/docs/ERD.md

 }
 "shopping_mall_customer_sessions" }o--|| "shopping_mall_customers" : customer
 "shopping_mall_seller_sessions" }o--|| "shopping_mall_sellers" : seller
-"shopping_mall_administrator_sessions" }o--|| "shopping_mall_administrators" : administrator
+"shopping_mall_admin_sessions" }o--|| "shopping_mall_admins" : admin
 ```

 ### `shopping_mall_customers`

-Primary customer identity and authentication entity.
+Primary customer identity record for the shoppingMall platform.

-Stores core identity information for customers who interact with the
+Stores core authentication and identification information for customers
-shopping mall platform.
-This entity represents a registered user who can
-browse products, create wishlists, add items to cart, and place orders.
-Customers must authenticate with email and password to access protected
-features.

-Relationships:
-- Each customer can have multiple sessions documented in
-shopping_mall_customer_sessions
-- Each customer can have multiple carts in shopping_mall_carts
-- Each customer can have multiple wishlists in shopping_mall_wishlists
-- Each customer can have multiple orders in shopping_mall_orders
-- Each customer can have multiple reviews in shopping_mall_product_reviews
+who browse and purchase products.
+Each customer may have multiple active

-Soft deletion is supported to maintain audit compliance while allowing
-account deactivation.
+sessions across different devices.

+Relates to shopping_mall_customer_sessions for session management and to
+shopping_mall_orders for order history.

+Customers are created during registration and require email verification
+before full access.
+May be suspended by admin but cannot be deleted.

 Properties as follows:

 - `id`: Primary Key.
 - `email`
-  > Unique email address used for authentication and communication.
-Required
+  > Customer's verified email address used for authentication and
-  > for login.
+  > notifications.
+Must be unique across all actors.
 - `password_hash`
   > BCrypt-hashed password for authentication.
-Never stored in plaintext.
+Never stored in plain text.
   > Required for login functionality.
-- `first_name`: Customer's first name for personalization and communication.
+- `first_name`: Customer's first/legal name as provided during registration.
-- `last_name`: Customer's last name for personalization and communication.
+- `last_name`: Customer's last/legal name as provided during registration.
+- `status`
+  > Current account status.
+Valid values: 'active', 'suspended',
+  > 'pending_verification'.
+Determines access to platform features.
+- `created_at`
-- `created_at`: Timestamp when the customer account was created.
+  > Timestamp when the customer account was created.
+Used for audit trails
+  > and onboarding analytics.
+- `updated_at`
-- `updated_at`: Timestamp when the customer account was last updated.
+  > Timestamp when the customer profile was last modified.
+Updated on
+  > property changes or password reset.
 - `deleted_at`
-  > Timestamp when the customer account was soft-deleted, or null if active.
-  > Used for compliance and reversibility.
-- `is_verified`
-  > Indicates whether the customer has verified their email address.
-Required
-  > to access shopping and order functions.
+  > Soft-delete flag for account deactivation.
+When null, account is active;
+  > when set, account is disabled but retained for compliance.

 ### `shopping_mall_customer_sessions`

-Customer authentication session tracking table.

-Tracks active and expired sessions for customer authentication.
-Each
-customer can have multiple concurrent sessions across devices.
-Sessions
-are used to maintain authenticated state across requests and track login
-activity for security auditing.

-This table follows the mandatory session pattern: no additional fields
-allowed beyond specification.

-Relationships:
-- Each session belongs to exactly one customer via
-shopping_mall_customers.id
+Session record for authenticated customer interactions with the
+shoppingMall platform.

-- Each session has a single customer context for identity linkage
+Each session represents a single active login instance for a customer

-Session lives from creation to expiration or manual logout.
+across a specific device and network connection.
+Sessions are ephemeral

-This table is not independently managed by users but is maintained by the
+and managed by the authentication system.

-authentication system.
+Maintains connection context for customer interactions including IP
+address, href, and referrer.
+Used for security monitoring and session
+management.

+Relates to shopping_mall_customers via customer_id foreign key.

+Follows strict session table pattern: {actor_base}_sessions with
+mandatory fields and index structure.

 Properties as follows:

 - `id`: Primary Key.
 - `shopping_mall_customer_id`
-  > Reference to the customer who owns this session. {@link
+  > Referenced customer account for this session. {@link
   > shopping_mall_customers.id}.
+- `ip`
-- `ip`: IP address from which the session was created.
+  > IP address from which the session was initiated.
+Used for security
+  > monitoring and geolocation.
+- `href`
-- `href`: Full URL of the page from which the login request originated.
+  > Full URL of the application accessed during this session.
+Used for user
+  > journey analysis.
+- `referrer`
-- `referrer`: Source URL that referred the user to the login page.
+  > Source URL that led the user to the platform.
+Used for marketing
+  > attribution and traffic analysis.
+- `created_at`
-- `created_at`: Timestamp when the session was created.
+  > Timestamp when the session was established.
+Used for session duration
+  > calculation and audit trails.
+- `expired_at`
+  > Timestamp when this session will expire or was terminated.
+If null,
-- `expired_at`: Timestamp when the session expires; null if still active.
+  > session is still active.

 ### `shopping_mall_sellers`

-Primary seller identity and business authentication entity.
+Primary seller identity record for businesses selling on the shoppingMall

-Represents a business or individual who lists and sells products on the
-shopping mall platform.
-Sellers must complete an approval process before
-being granted selling privileges.

-Relationships:
-- Each seller can have multiple sessions in shopping_mall_seller_sessions
-- Each seller can have multiple products in shopping_mall_products
-- Each seller can have multiple product reviews in
-shopping_mall_product_reviews
-- Each seller can have multiple orders in shopping_mall_orders
-- Each seller can have multiple payouts in shopping_mall_seller_payouts

-Soft deletion is supported, and status tracking manages the onboarding
-workflow (pending, approved, rejected, suspended).
+platform.

+Stores core authentication and identification information for business
+sellers who list and manage products for sale.
+Each seller may have
+multiple active sessions across different devices.

+Relates to shopping_mall_seller_sessions for session management and to
+shopping_mall_products for product listings.

+Sellers are created during registration and require document verification
+before active status.
+May be suspended by admin but cannot be deleted.

 Properties as follows:

 - `id`: Primary Key.
+- `email`
-- `email`: Unique business email address used for authentication and communication.
+  > Seller's verified business email address used for authentication and
+  > notifications.
+Must be unique across all actors.
+- `password_hash`
-- `password_hash`: BCrypt-hashed password for authentication.
-Never stored in plaintext.
+  > BCrypt-hashed password for authentication.
+Never stored in plain text.
-- `business_name`: Legal name of the business or seller.
-- `created_at`: Timestamp when the seller account was created.
-- `updated_at`: Timestamp when the seller account was last updated.
-- `deleted_at`: Timestamp when the seller account was soft-deleted, or null if active.
+  > Required for login functionality.
+- `business_name`
+  > Legal business name as registered with government authorities.
+Displayed
+  > to customers on product listings.
+- `business_address`
+  > Physical business address for tax and regulatory purposes.
+Not displayed
+  > to customers.
+- `tax_id`
+  > Official tax identification number issued by government authority.
+Used
+  > for financial compliance.
 - `status`
-  > Status of the seller account: 'pending_approval', 'approved', 'rejected',
-  > 'suspended'.
-Controls access to selling features.
+  > Current account status.
+Valid values: 'active', 'suspended',
+  > 'pending_verification', 'rejected'.
+Determines ability to list products
+  > and receive payments.
-- `is_onboarded`
+- `created_at`
-  > Indicates whether seller has completed bank account setup and
+  > Timestamp when the seller account was created.
+Used for audit trails and
-  > verification.
-Required before listing products.
+  > onboarding analytics.
+- `updated_at`
+  > Timestamp when the seller profile or business information was last
+  > modified.
+- `deleted_at`
+  > Soft-delete flag for account deactivation.
+When null, account is active;
+  > when set, account is disabled but retained for compliance.

 ### `shopping_mall_seller_sessions`

-Seller authentication session tracking table.

-Tracks active and expired sessions for seller authentication.
-Each seller
-can have multiple concurrent sessions across devices for managing their
-storefront.

-This table follows the mandatory session pattern: no additional fields
-allowed beyond specification.

-Relationships:
-- Each session belongs to exactly one seller via shopping_mall_sellers.id

-Session lives from creation to expiration or manual logout.
+Session record for authenticated seller interactions with the
+shoppingMall platform.

+Each session represents a single active login instance for a seller
+across a specific device and network connection.
+Sessions are ephemeral
-This table is not independently managed by users but is maintained by the
+and managed by the authentication system.

-authentication system.
+Maintains connection context for seller interactions including IP
+address, href, and referrer.
+Used for security monitoring and session
+management.

+Relates to shopping_mall_sellers via seller_id foreign key.

+Follows strict session table pattern: {actor_base}_sessions with
+mandatory fields and index structure.

 Properties as follows:

 - `id`: Primary Key.
 - `shopping_mall_seller_id`
-  > Reference to the seller who owns this session. {@link
+  > Referenced seller account for this session. {@link
   > shopping_mall_sellers.id}.
+- `ip`
-- `ip`: IP address from which the session was created.
+  > IP address from which the session was initiated.
+Used for security
+  > monitoring and geolocation.
+- `href`
-- `href`: Full URL of the page from which the login request originated.
+  > Full URL of the application accessed during this session.
+Used for user
+  > journey analysis.
+- `referrer`
-- `referrer`: Source URL that referred the user to the login page.
+  > Source URL that led the user to the platform.
+Used for marketing
+  > attribution and traffic analysis.
+- `created_at`
-- `created_at`: Timestamp when the session was created.
+  > Timestamp when the session was established.
+Used for session duration
+  > calculation and audit trails.
+- `expired_at`
+  > Timestamp when this session will expire or was terminated.
+If null,
-- `expired_at`: Timestamp when the session expires; null if still active.
+  > session is still active.

-### `shopping_mall_administrators`
+### `shopping_mall_admins`

-Primary administrative identity entity with elevated permissions.

-Represents platform administrators with system-wide management
-permissions including user management, product moderation, seller
-approval, and refund handling.
-These accounts require enhanced security
-controls including 2FA and audit logging.

-Relationships:
-- Each admin can have multiple sessions in
-shopping_mall_administrator_sessions
-- Each admin can perform multiple actions logged in
-shopping_mall_admin_actions
-- Each admin can resolve disputes logged in
-shopping_mall_admin_dispute_resolutions

-Soft deletion is supported to maintain audit trail while allowing account
-deactivation.
+Primary admin identity record for platform administrators managing the
+shoppingMall platform.

+Stores core authentication and identification information for platform
+operators with elevated privileges to manage users, content, and system
+settings.

+Admins manage customer and seller accounts, moderate reviews,
+approve/reject products, access financial reports, and perform
+system-level actions.

+Relates to shopping_mall_admin_sessions for session management.

+Admins are manually created through internal processes.
+Cannot register
+via public interface.
+Always requires MFA and strict access controls.

 Properties as follows:

 - `id`: Primary Key.
 - `email`
-  > Unique administration email address used for authentication and
+  > Admin's verified email address used for authentication and notifications.
-  > communication.
+  > Must be unique across all actors.
+- `password_hash`
-- `password_hash`: BCrypt-hashed password for authentication.
-Never stored in plaintext.
+  > BCrypt-hashed password for authentication.
+Never stored in plain text.
+  > Required for login functionality.
-- `first_name`: Administrator's first name for identification and communication.
+- `first_name`: Admin's first/legal name as provided during onboarding.
-- `last_name`: Administrator's last name for identification and communication.
+- `last_name`: Admin's last/legal name as provided during onboarding.
-- `created_at`: Timestamp when the admin account was created.
-- `updated_at`: Timestamp when the admin account was last updated.
-- `deleted_at`: Timestamp when the admin account was soft-deleted, or null if active.
 - `status`
-  > Status of the admin account: 'active', 'suspended', 'disabled'.
-Controls
+  > Current account status.
+Valid values: 'active', 'suspended',
-  > system access.
+  > 'pending_verification'.
+Determines access to admin interfaces.
+- `created_at`
+  > Timestamp when the admin account was created.
+Used for audit trails and
+  > access control history.
+- `updated_at`
+  > Timestamp when the admin profile was last modified.
+Updated on property
+  > changes or password reset.
-- `is_2fa_enabled`
+- `deleted_at`
+  > Soft-delete flag for account deactivation.
+When null, account is active;
-  > Indicates whether two-factor authentication is enabled for this admin
+  > when set, account is disabled but retained for compliance.
-  > account, mandatory for security.

-### `shopping_mall_administrator_sessions`
+### `shopping_mall_admin_sessions`

-Administrator authentication session tracking table.

-Tracks active and expired sessions for admin authentication.
-Admins
-require higher security standards and can have multiple concurrent
-sessions for system management.

-This table follows the mandatory session pattern: no additional fields
-allowed beyond specification.

-Relationships:
+Session record for authenticated admin interactions with the shoppingMall
+platform.

-- Each session belongs to exactly one admin via
+Each session represents a single active login instance for an admin
-shopping_mall_administrators.id

-Session lives from creation to expiration or manual logout.
+across a specific device and network connection.
+Sessions are ephemeral

-This table is not independently managed by users but is maintained by the
+and managed by the authentication system.

-authentication system.
+Maintains connection context for admin interactions including IP address,
+href, and referrer.
+Used for security monitoring and audit trails.

+Relates to shopping_mall_admins via admin_id foreign key.

+Follows strict session table pattern: {actor_base}_sessions with
+mandatory fields and index structure.

 Properties as follows:

 - `id`: Primary Key.
-- `shopping_mall_administrator_id`
+- `shopping_mall_admin_id`
-  > Reference to the administrator who owns this session. {@link
+  > Referenced admin account for this session. {@link
-  > shopping_mall_administrators.id}.
+  > shopping_mall_admins.id}.
+- `ip`
-- `ip`: IP address from which the session was created.
+  > IP address from which the session was initiated.
+Used for security
+  > monitoring and geolocation.
+- `href`
-- `href`: Full URL of the page from which the login request originated.
+  > Full URL of the application accessed during this session.
+Used for user
+  > journey analysis.
+- `referrer`
-- `referrer`: Source URL that referred the user to the login page.
+  > Source URL that led the user to the platform.
+Used for marketing
+  > attribution and traffic analysis.
+- `created_at`
-- `created_at`: Timestamp when the session was created.
+  > Timestamp when the session was established.
+Used for session duration
+  > calculation and audit trails.
+- `expired_at`
+  > Timestamp when this session will expire or was terminated.
+If null,
-- `expired_at`: Timestamp when the session expires; null if still active.
+  > session is still active.

 ## Products